GeorgeEliotArchive/Chronology_Search/README.md

 # Version 1.1
 ## Description

-The George Eliot Chronology is a group of visualizations meant to help in the study of George Eliot.
+The George Eliot Chronology is a group of visualizations meant that help researchers find over 3,000 dated events in George Eliot's life.
+It is an important resource for biographers, for biographical criticism of her work, or to study social and intellectual influences on her writing. f .

 ## Setup